The year is 1998: Ed Miller, K8EHA, St Joe's class of 1960, and Engineering Manager

 Mike Szabo, at that time, Asst.
 Chief Engineer at WKYC-TV3, and Chairman of SBE local Chapter #70, volunteers

 to help Ed Miller with the SBE table.
-CWRU Biomedical Engineer, Stephen Trier KG8IH comes out to
+CWRU Biomedical Engineer, Stephen Trier KG8IH from CARC comes out to

 help Tracey Liston at the W8EDU table.